paveloom-j/Exceptions.jl/docs/src/manual/customization.md

 Note that it is the code block (`begin end`) that should be passed as the context, not the quote (`quote end`) or the expression (`:()`).

-Further, it all depends only on goals and fantasy.
+Further, it all depends only on your goals and imagination.
 See also the macro's documentation string ([`@exception`](@ref)) for a full picture of what's going on behind the scenes and what you can influence.
 You can also see the real use of this macro in the code of the [PDFHighlights.jl](https://github.com/paveloom-j/PDFHighlights.jl/blob/master/src/Exceptions/Exceptions.jl) package.